atomix/atomix.github.io/atomix/docs/getting-started.md

 Storage storage = new Storage(StorageLevel.MEMORY);
 ```

-Finally, define the [Transport] that your replicas will use to communicate with each other.
+Finally, define the [Transport] that your replicas will use to communicate with each other and with clients.
 The [NettyTransport] is a fast, reliable Transport implementation:

 ```java
 Transport transport = new NettyTransport();